 Even without political unrest or terrorism, many areas of Mexico have a high level of threat warning for Canadian travelers right now.
 This includes the classic resort destination of Acapulco.
 The federal government’s travel website advises Canadians to exercise a high degree of caution due to “high levels of violence linked to organized crime.”

-If you’ve got the travel bug and are looking for someplace safe to go, Cuba, the Cayman Islands, Finland and Fiji – among many other world destinations – are still considered to be low risk.
+If you’ve got the travel bug and are looking for someplace safe to go, Cuba, the Cayman Islands, Finland and Fiji – among many other world destinations – are still considered to be low risk, so you can safely be looking for Where to stay in Fiji if it so happens to be on your bucket list of travel locations.
 Bermuda is also flagged as safe, but steer clear of that dreaded Triangle.

 You can see the full list of safe, unsafe, and red flagged countries around the world as well as the latest travel advisories, updates, and advice from the federal government over at https://travel.gc.ca/travelling/.